ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

 Motivation
 ----------

-There are only so many names, and many of them overlap across different packages and modules.
+Names overlap across different packages and modules.
 Currently, we have the following methods for avoiding naming conflicts within a module.

 **Naming Conventions:**